danielwcarey/BlazorGamepad/readme.md

 # BlazorGamePad

 This is a component library for using gamepads with blazor.
-The goal is to expose the Web API, Gamepad API, as a blazor component, or components.
-You can read more about the [Gamepad API here.]( https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API )
+The goal was to learn some of the internals of Blazor but now it might be useful to others.
+It is based on the [Gamepad API and you can read more about that here.]( https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API )

 ## Getting Started

-### Configuration the project
+### Configuring the project

 1. Add this package to a new Blazor Application.